 - Menorrhagia (heavy menstrual periods) or menometrorrhagia (bleeding between periods)

 - Dysmenorrhea – cramping and pelvic pain may be felt before and during the entire menstrual period.
 Back pain is also bound to happen.

 The severity of pain is not a reliable indicator of the extent of the condition.
 Some women may have mild pain but have advanced endometriosis.
 The condition is also challenging to diagnose as it can also be confused with pelvic inflammatory disease (PID), ovarian cysts, or irritable bowel syndrome (IBS).

 In the worst cases, IBS can accompany endometriosis and make the diagnosis very complicated.
 For the record, a lot of women are misdiagnosed which leads to wrong treatment.
-That is why health apps have been created to make sure every little detail of what you are experiencing will be recorded and relayed to the medical professional right away.
+That is why health apps have been created to ensure every little detail of what you are experiencing will be recorded and relayed to the medical professional immediately.

-Having an endometriosis symptom tracker app makes everything convenient especially when it comes to monitoring the disease.
+Having an endometriosis diary app makes everything convenient especially when it comes to monitoring the disease.
 CareClinic sees to it that all data you input in it becomes stored and printed out right before your next doctor’s appointment.

-The Android or iOS app helps in tracking menstrual cramps, pelvic pain and all other symptoms associated with endometriosis.
+CareClinic is already known as the largest symptom tracking diary for mobile!
+Thus using the CareClinic patient app as an endometriosis diary is a no-brainer!
+The App works on Android or iOS app and helps in tracking menstrual cramps, pelvic pain and all other symptoms associated with endometriosis.
 What makes this health app great is that you can also include the degree and location of the pain experienced.